bluescan/tacentview/docs/cli.md

 ```
 tacentview -ca --op quantize[spc,16,true,3,8.0] -o qoi --paramsQOI 24 srgb
 ```
 Similar to _example 20_ except using the ScolorQ spatial quantization algorithm.
 When using this algorithm the 4th argument (3) is the filter-size and must be 1, 3, or 5.
 ScolorQ supports dithering -- the 5th argument (from 0.0 to 30.0) represents the amount of dither.
 A value of 0.1 is essentially no dither, while 20+ is a lot.
 If dither is set to 0.0 a good value is computed for you based on the image size and number of requested colours.
-ScolorQ is good choice for small palette sizes (here we chose 16) but can be quite slow for larger images or palette sizes bigger than 30.
+ScolorQ is a good choice for small palette sizes (here we chose 16) but can be quite slow for larger images or palette sizes bigger than 30.

 ---